Why I Don't Request Accommodations At My Job As An Autistic Adult

-I wanted one accommodation at my warehouse job: to work at a station completely alone, with no other people nearby.
+I wanted two accommodation at my warehouse job: to work at a station completely alone, with no other people nearby.
 Precisely to avoid small talk and the autistic burnout that comes from masking and performing all of the time.
 I just wanna work and get my paycheck then go home.

-I never requested it.
+I never requested it my accomadations.
 I know the ADA says I can ask for reasonable accommodations, but I'm afraid of what happens after.
-Asking would paint me as the "ideal" worker in the area.
-My previous manager moved me around as much as 8 times in a single day—roughly 3 station rotations per lunch break, which I have 3 per day.
+Asking would paint me as the "high-priority" worker in the area.
+Even without saying it word, that narrative still ended up playing out given what I mentioned above just now as the constant shuffling persisted for months.

 The sensory overload and executive function demand from constant transitions caused me to have multiple meltdowns and I'd spend the rest of the day not eating or talking to anyone.
+No energy to appear "normal" either, just purely existing on low fumes.

 I've watched what happens to coworkers who DO request accommodations.
 They often ask to be placed in easier areas with less rate and micromanagement pressure.
 The manager agrees most of the time, especially if they're seen as "low-priority" or less willing to work hard.

 This is completely unfair—I've asked for this exact thing in the past with my previous manager, only to be sternly told to stay where I currently am and to meet my rate requirements.
 The only time I'm moved is if a certain area needs an extra pair of hands.
 Very selfish and inconsiderate.
+I don't take this personally with them as I'm simply trying to focus on myself and get the rest of the day done and over with, but I avoid making friends or building relationships with an enviornment that seemingly was taking advantage of me.

 Most of my write-ups were for stuff that's completely allowed in the warehouse center, like taking short breaks and wearing light-sensitivity glasses (which I currently do).